 The benefits of a Montessori school is that the teachers are trained in how to create a nurturing and respectful environment.
 Students are taught about appropriate behaviors and are asked to reflect individually as well as in large groups about the impact behaviors have on the community as a whole.
 In addition teachers respond to the students rather that to a behavior when incidents occur.
-Each student is expected to treat their environment, the people around them, and themselves with respect and when that does not happen the teacher works with the student to figure out why the negative behaviors are happening and provides structure so that the student can model appropriate behavior similar to that of the academic performance that will be followed.
+Each student is expected to treat their environment, the people around them, and themselves with respect and when that does not happen the teacher works with the student to figure out why the negative behaviors are happening and provides structure so that the student can model appropriate behaviors while at school.
+There are tiers of interventions for student behavior similar to that of the academic performance that will be followed.